httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Usage in Trailer Fields

+Before sending `Digest` in a trailer section, the sender should consider that intermediaries are explicitly allowed to drop any trailer (see Section 6.5.2 of {{SEMANTICS}}).

 When `Digest` is used in trailer fields, the receiver gets the digest value after the content and may thus be tempted to process the data before validating the digest value.
-It is prefereable that data is only be processed after validating the Digest.
+It is preferable that data is only be processed after validating the Digest.

-If received in trailers, `Digest` MUST NOT be discarded;
-instead, it MAY be merged in the header section (See Section 6.5.1 of {{SEMANTICS}}).

 Not every digest-algorithm is suitable for use in the trailer section, some may require to pre-process the whole payload before sending a message (eg. see {{?I-D.thomson-http-mice}}).